 The Triple Award MBA is a 90 ECTS credits programme that is managed and promoted by London Examinations Board for all off-campus delivery.
-There are six specialisations and this MBA is promoted and managed by London Examinations Board for all off-campus delivery.
 It is a triple award MBA so graduates will receive an MBA from (i) Brittany Université, France; (ii) VERN’ University, Croatia; and (iii) Universidad Católica San Antonio de Murcia, Spain – UCAM

 All students will be charged a library fee of £50 for the Masters programme valid for one year.
 This is payable on commencement of the programme and will be billed with the first instalment of fees.

 This dual award qualification route helps nurture integration, collaboration, and change to improve individual and team performance to enable you to live and work in the new era of interconnected and international businesses.